encryptme/cloak-server-demo/README.rst

 the FQDN that you used to register the target.
 To support ansible, it also needs to have Python installed.

+If this machine has an external firewall, you'll need to allow incoming connections on tcp/22 (ssh), udp/443 (openvpn), tcp/443 (openvpn), udp/500 (isakmp) and udp/4500 (ipsec-nat-t).
+Also protocol 50 (ipsec).
+To acquire a letsencrypt certificate, we'll need tcp/80.
+The local iptables will be configured with ansible/roles/network/templates/iptables.rules, so you can refer to that for details.
+Note that the openvpn ports are technically at the server's discretion, but they're currently always 443.

 Finally, you'll need `ansible`_ available in your shell.
 This demo was originally developed with ansible 2.2.1.